tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.

+The set of information most relevant to the Biodiversity Data Quality (BDQ) Core Tests can be found in the following subset of resources:

+- [BDQ Core Tests and Assertions](../bdqcore/index.md) Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+This document.
+- [BDQ Core Quick Reference Guide](../terms/bdqcore/index.md) Provides a concise, easy-to-read reference about the BDQ Core Tests.
+- [BDQ Core Tests and Assertions List of Terms](../list/bdqcore/index.md) Provides the complete normative definitions of the BDQ Core Tests.
+- [BDQ Core User's Guide](../../guide/users/index.md) For anyone interested in how to use the BDQ Core Tests in practice.
+- [BDQ Core Implementer's Guide](../guide/implementers/index.md) For anyone interested in the technical implementation of the BDQ Core Tests.

 #### 1.3.1 Term List Distributions for BDQ Core

 <!--- This same table appears in bdqcore_termlist_header.
 Edit here, edit there. --->